TeskaLabs/asab/doc/asab/application.rst

 Increase the logging level to DEBUG aka be more verbose about what is happening.

+.. option:: -s , --syslog

+Log to a syslog.

 .. option:: -d , --daemonize

 Launch the application in the background aka daemonized.